DatSci01/RepData_PeerAssessment1/PA1_template.md

 The mean of the total steps taken per day is **10766.19**, while the median is **10765**.

 ## What is the average daily activity pattern?
 The following plot of the daily 5-minute intervals measured shows the average number of steps taken in each interval, averaged across all days reported.
+This plot required some data manipulation to take the non-linear time intervals of the data as supplied and change it to display correctly on a linear axis.

 ```r